 It combines peer accountability, coping skills, and daily connections with 12 actionable steps that are designed to change your relationship with alcohol.

 AA teaches you skills that help you stay sober.

 The 12-steps of Alcoholics Anonymous are designed to challenge the out-of-control thoughts and behaviors that drive addiction.
 In clinical terminology, this process is called cognitive restructuring, which means AA changes the way you think about drinking.

 Some helpful skills that you can learn and practice in AA include:

 - Avoiding the people, places and things associated with alcohol

-- Thinking through the drink by reminding yourself of the consequences (including physical consequences like early liver damage or wet brain, as well as relationship conflict, job loss or legal issues).
+- Thinking through the drink by reminding yourself of the consequences (including physical consequences like signs of cirrhosis of the liver or wet brain symptoms, as well as relationship conflict, job loss or legal issues).